Hard Inquiry

 Although 6-7% sounds like a small price to pay when charging 6% interest on a mortgage worth hundreds of thousands can easily cost you thousands of dollars in interest.

-While interest is a mandatory part of taking out a loan, many different banks will offer different interest rates when looking at: if you’ve worked with this bank, your credit score, down payment, term length, and other factors.
+While interest is a mandatory part of taking out a loan, many different banks will offer different interest rates based on factors such as whether you’ve worked with this bank, your credit score, down payment, term length, and others.

 A loan term is the time you spend paying back your loan.
 The average citizen can't pay off a mortgage in a few years.
 This is solved by splitting the overall cost into monthly payments over a large span of years or even decades.